132nd-vWing/OPEH-Brief/INTELLIGENCE/OPEH INTREP FOR D0.md

 ## ENEMY GROUND FORCE SITUATION

+For the past several days, the situation is that of a low-intensity warfare:

+* Enemy is performing harassment fires by artillery – Both rocket and barrel – into Northern Israel.<br>
+* These indirect fires are sporadic and are mostly meant to disrupt civilian day-to-day life in the Galilee and Golan regions as well as disrupt allied forces’ preparations of military assets in the region (Movement of units, intel-gathering efforts etc’)

 ### SYRIAN FRONT

+1) No ground maneuvers are being observed across the border.<br>
+2) INTEL estimates that the maneuvering elements of the 3rd Corps are not yet ready to advance towards the border and are still at their staging phase (See “[SYRIAN GROUND FORCE COMBAT TACTICS]" (https://cloud.132virtualwing.org/s/nMrojaiiqQBafN3) )<br>
-The Syrian 2nd corps is deployed along the ISR-SYR border.
-As of now all enemy forces are sighted East of UNDOF line "BRAVO" (The Eastern border of the 1974 demilitarized zone or "UNDOF ZONE")
+3) The Syrian 3rd Corps is deployed along the ISR-SYR border.
+As of now all enemy forces are sighted East of UNDOF line “BRAVO” (The Eastern border of the 1974 demilitarized zone or “UNDOF ZONE”)<br>

-3rd corps consists primarily of 3 divisions:
+4) The 3rd corps consists primarily of 3 divisions:<br>

-30th armored division is deployed along the Northern part of the border from just South of Mt.Hermon.
+4a) 30th armored division is deployed along the Northern part of the border from just South of Mt.
+Hermon.<br>

-31st mechanized division is deployed further South.
+4b) 31st mechanized division is deployed further South.<br>

-32nd motorized division is holding a rear position.
+4c) 32nd motorized division is holding a rear position.<br>

-Both 30th armored and 31st mechanized divisions are presumed to be staging for an offensive into the Israeli-held Golan Heights.
-The 22nd motorized division is presumed to be standing ready to either support either the 31st or 32nd or to exploit success of either of the divisions.
+5) Both 30th armored and 31st mechanized divisions are presumed to be staging for an offensive into the Israeli-held Golan Heights.
+The 22nd motorized division is presumed to be standing ready to either support either the 31st or 32nd or to exploit success of either of the divisions.<br>

-The Syrian 1st corps and 5th corps are deployed further North-East around the capital city of DAMASCUS.
-The 1st is believed to be a strategic reserve while the 5th is presumed to be guarding DAMASCUS and the Syrian high leadership.
+6) The Syrian 1st corps and 5th corps are deployed further North-East around the capital city of DAMASCUS.
+The 1st is believed to be a strategic reserve while the 5th is presumed to be guarding DAMASCUS and the Syrian high leadership.<br>

-Of the 1st corps, the 10th armored division is identified to be staging West of DAMASCUS.
+7) Of the 1st corps, the 10th armored division is identified to be staging West of DAMASCUS.
 Its location is close to several key roads leading from Syria into Lebanon.
-It is therefore believed that this division may be used for maneuvering West into Lebanon with intent to pursue one of two possible objectives:
+It is therefore believed that this division may be used for maneuvering West into Lebanon with intent to pursue one of two possible objectives:<br>

-1)  Deploy in a defensive stance to defend the BEIRUT-DAMASCUS highway which is a vital supply-line (And might be threatened by an Israeli offensive into Lebanon) <br>
+7a) Deploy in a defensive stance to defend the BEIRUT-DAMASCUS highway which is a vital supply-line (And might be threatened by an Israeli offensive into Lebanon)<br>
-2)  Advance South to threaten or to attack the LEB-ISR border into the Galilee area, threatening KIRYAT-SHMONA and other Israeli population centers in the area.
+7b) Advance South to threaten or to attack the LEB-ISR border into the Galilee area, threatening KIRYAT-SHMONA and other Israeli population centers in the area.<br>
+8) Diplomatic efforts are still underway to try to prevent further escalation of the situation in the Middle East.<br>
+9) While diplomacy is still not exhausted, the allied armed forces in the region are under a general WEAPONS TIGHT condition and are only allowed to react locally against enemy fires or to prevent immediate threats to military or civilian elements.

 ![OPEH THEATER D0v2](https://user-images.githubusercontent.com/42184209/160253013-5a289473-c2d7-4f1c-9947-867e3c2f8bb2.png)